 Which Card Wins?

-There’s no ultimate winner between the World of Hyatt business card vs World of Hyatt card in terms of earning rates.
+There’s no ultimate winner between the World of Hyatt Business Credit Card vs World of Hyatt card in terms of earning rates.
 You need to look at two things here: flexibility vs number of bonus categories.

 In terms of flexibility, the business card is better than the personal card because the earning categories also change as you change your spending habits.
 This is a very useful feature for business owners who have varying expenses every month.

-However, maximizing your points earning strategy would always depend on your spending habits.
+Maximizing your points-earning strategy would always depend on your spending habits.
 Hyatt released the business card for a reason, and that is to cover business expenses that the personal card can’t cover.

 The World of Hyatt Card and World of Hyatt Business card have a few similarities in the travel perks department.
 Both cards will give you basic travel and buyer protection benefits such as: